-Take the hassle out of finding the perfect blush shade with the crazy-clever No Blush Blush.
+Take the hassle out of picking the perfect blush shade with the crazy-clever No Blush Blush.
 This unique serum adapts to every skin tone, creating a hue that's perfect for you.

-"MAC Raizin Powder Blush, with its signature rich red hue, is a cult classic and firm favorite in my makeup kit," reveals Webb.
+"MAC Raizin Powder Blush, with its signature rich red hue, is a cult classic and firm favorite in my makeup kit," says Webb.

 The cream-to-powder formula of Decorté blushes is perfect for giving skin a really glow-from-within finish.